mhardcastle/iris-radioastronomy/docs/source/using_plotms.rst

 		module load singularity
 		singularity exec casa_plotms.sif xvfb-run casa -c 3C391_script.py

 This script is nearly identical to the one described in :ref:`VLA-basic-imaging`.
 The important difference is in the last line which executes a command within the singularity container ``casa_plotms.sif``.
-The execute command does not trigger the run script within the singularity and so the command ``xvfb-run casa ...`` is needed to use Xvfb to launch casa which in turn calls the script named 3C391_script.py.
+The execute command does not trigger the run script within the singularity and so the command ``xvfb-run casa ...`` is needed to use Xvfb to launch casa which in turn calls the casa script named 3C391_script.py.

 .. _VLA-using-casa-plotms-create-the-casa-script: